chantharamanee-prat/ai-construction-fe/docs/EVALUATION_GUIDE.md

 - You can extend the script to export confusion matrices and PR curves by enabling Ultralytics save options and copying outputs to `reports/figures`.
 - Consider adding a scatter plot of GT vs predicted progress and error histograms for deeper analysis.

+## Visualization Enhancements Added

+- Added CLI option `--save-curves` to save confusion matrix and PR/ROC curves (currently limited by raw data availability).
+- Added regression scatter plot (GT vs Pred) and error histogram visualizations saved when `--save-figs` is used.
+- Visualizations are saved in the `reports/figures` directory.